oxheadalpha/nft-tutorial/packages/fa2-contracts/README.md

 admin feature implementation:

 * `USE_NO_ADMIN` - contract does not have an admin.
-Every entry point can be invoked by any address
+Every entry point can be invoked by any address.
 * `USE_SIMPLE_ADMIN` - contract has a single admin.
 * `USE_PAUSABLE_SIMPLE_ADMIN` - contract has a single admin.
 The admin can pause and unpause the contract (a paused contract cannot transfer its tokens)
 * `USE_MULTI_ADMIN` - contract can have multiple admins.
-An admin can pause and unpause the contract
+An admin can pause and unpause the contract.

 ### Minter Admin